-Then, one day I was visiting with my longtime neighbor Billie Herron in the shade of her towering magnolia tree—beautiful to behold and so high-maintenance for her (see “Update, April 2017,” below).
+Then, one day I was visiting with my longtime neighbor Billie Herron in the shade of her towering magnolia tree (see 2017 update here).
 Billie said when she moved to Crestview in the mid-1950s she and her neighbors could see the Violet Crown Hills to the west, where Far West Boulevard is today.

 Looking up at her amazing magnolia and all the other mature trees that now grace our street, I couldn’t believe what she was telling me.
 Then, she showed me a family photo (above) taken on Dartmouth Avenue, looking west, on her daughter’s first day of school in 1956.
 And, it’s true, you can see the hills clearly in the background.